 - Become a Real Boy: Some of the Innocents have gained sapience and built their own community in the hollows of one of the destroyed communes.
 This has since become the Neutral factions' home base.

 - Cast from Hit Points: As usual for the Shin Megami Tensei series, most physical skills cost a percentage of HP instead of MP.

 - Character Alignment: The game has SMT's standard LAW/NEUTRAL/CHAOS alignments.

-- Colour-Coded for Your Convenience: Law is blue, Chaos is red, Neutral is green.
+- Color-Coded for Your Convenience: Law is blue, Chaos is red, Neutral is green.